MantaRaRa/NVROrganizer/README.md

 - Modern dark design (Mahapps.Metro for Styling)

  ### Special instructions required for the reviewer:

 *Please Build it, if successful, Select NVROrganizer.DataAccess as the Default Project than ''' Update-Database ''' in the Package Manager Console*

+*Worst case Scenario:

+Delete all Migrations (except Configuration.cs), located in the Migrations folder under the NVROrganizer.UI folder.
+- Go to the Package Manger Console Tab and add these Migrations:
+- Add-Migration InitialDatabase  (Wait for it to seed)
+- Add-Migration AddedNvrPhoneNumbers  (Wait for it to seed)
+- Add-Migration AddedMeetings  (Wait for it to seed)
+- Add-Migration AddedProgrammingLanguage  (Wait for it to seed)
+- Add-Migration AddedRowVersionToNvr  (Wait for it to seed)
+- Update-Database*